Bar Soap For Skin Care?

 -Avoid synthetic fragrance.
 Stick to essential oils for your sweet smell. ☺

-I prefer my patients to stick to pharmaceutical grade products for their face and select a good quality soap for hands & body.
+I prefer my patients to stick to pharmaceutical grade products, like ZO Skin Health & Medical, for their face and select a good quality soap for hands & body.
 But should you insist on using bar soap all over, I hope this blog will help you make an educated decision.

 If you have any questions about what products are right for you, come on in!
 At Timeless Rx, I offer complementary skin consultations.